Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 	- has to use binary number system
 	- should store data and programs on internal memory and storage
 	- has to be Turing complete
-		- Turing complete ---> if a computers is universally Turing machine based, it can do basic mathematical operations, so given enough time, it can do basically any kind of calculations.
-All of todays computers are Turing complete as well.
+		- Turing complete ---> if a computers is universally Turing complete, it can do basic mathematical operations, so given enough time, it can do any kind of calculations.
+All of todays computers are Turing complete.
 		- First Neumann computer: EDVAC

 ---